 “The illumination layer largely avoids the field of vision for users of the exhibition spaces,” explain Maik Czarniak and Edwin Smida, from Licht Kunst Licht, “What remains is the lighting effect, which can be adapted to the needs of each exhibition with additional tracks.”

 The luminaires were fitted into the lamella ceiling of the helix.
 Linear luminaires arranged in regular grids visually dissolve into the background, while the light itself makes itself very present.
 Maik Czarniak and Edwin Smida go on to explain:

 “Since this concept was consistently implemented across all zones and levels, the spiral is not only manifest within the building, but also in the external view as a uniform and coherent architectural gesture.
 As a luminous helix it significantly shapes the night image of the Experimenta’s new building on the Neckar.”

 Thanks to long-lasting, efficient LED light sources and an intelligent control technology, the light colour can be changed in many places within the building.
 The luminaires in the helix combine warm white and cool white LEDs, allowing for very different lighting moods.
 The luminous ceiling above the reception integrates RGB LEDs, creating varied shades that can be blended from red, green and blue light.
 The bistro is illuminated evenly with neutral white light during the daytime, while warm, incandescent-like islands of light can be brought to the tables for the evening hours.
 All light sources are organised in sensible switching and dimming groups permitting the operator to configure the lighting according to their requirements.

 Photo credit: Roland Halbe

-Lighting design: Licht Kunst Licht AG, Bonn / Berlin
+Licht Kunst Licht AG, Bonn / Berlin, www.lichtkunstlicht.com

-Project lead and team: Maik Czarniak und Edwin Smida
+Project management and team: Maik Czarniak and Edwin Smida